Tests and diagnosisBy Mayo Clinic Staff

-Unless the fistula is very low in the vagina and readily visible, your doctor may use a speculum to see the inside of your vagina.
+Unless the fistula is very low in the vagina and readily visible, your doctor may use a speculum to see inside your vagina.
 An instrument similar to a speculum, called a proctoscope, may be inserted into your anus and rectum to check for problems.

 Tests for identifying fistulas

 - Contrast tests.
 A vaginogram or a barium enema can help identify a fistula located in the upper rectum.
-These tests use a contrast material to show either the vagina or the bowel on an X-ray image.
+These tests use a contrast material to show the vagina or the bowel on an X-ray image.